-Resonance Voice Training is a company working across the UK.
-It is led by founder Louise Kerr and its excellence depends on a select team of hand picked associates.
+Resonance Voice Training is a communications skills training company working across the UK.
+It is led by founder Louise Kerr.
+Our reputation for excellence entirely depends on our select team of talented hand picked associates.

 We have all had careers as professional performers, having sung and acted across the UK and Europe.
 We all have experience and excellent track records in teaching and training communication skills.